pratik-athawale/key-value-app-docker/Readme.md

 15. ./start-db.sh

 16. docker ps
-u should see mongodb container running
+u should see mongodb_c container running

-17. docker exec -it mongodb mongosh
+17. docker exec -it mongodb_c mongosh

 18. show dbs
 this time this wont work and will give authentication error